isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marine-and-offshore.md

     - title: My worksite does not allow workers to hold on to mobile phones while at the work area due to safety/security reasons.
 Can I use other methods to replace TraceTogether?
       content: |
         All personnel at the worksite are required to actively use TraceTogether by downloading the TraceTogether app, or carrying TraceTogether or BluePass tokens with them at all times.
-Personnel using the TraceTogether mobile app must activate, and maintain the latest version of the [app](https://www.tracetogether.gov.sg/){:target="_blank"} to facilitate contact tracking.
+Personnel using the TraceTogether mobile app must activate, and maintain the latest version of the [app](https://www.tracetogether.gov.sg/){:target="_blank"} to facilitate contact tracing.
 The TraceTogether app must be turned on (i.e. Bluetooth is switched on) and they must carry their handphone with them at all times within the worksite.

     - title: Can a team be divided into sub-teams at the worksite?
       content: |